christiancheshire/christiancheshire.github.io/essays/Software-Future.md

 <img class="ui tiny right spaced image" src="../images/code.jpg">

-Software Enginnering - it sounds challenging and maybe a bit foreboding for the average computer science student, especially since when we think of engineering we think of buidling huge, complex things.
+Software Engineering - it sounds challenging and maybe a bit foreboding for the average computer science student, especially since when we think of engineering we think of buidling huge, complex things.
 However, it doesn't have to be that way.
 In fact, I am looking forward to software engineering because I think it will make me a better programmer and a more well rounded computer scientist.

 My biggest interest in software engineering is to learn how to develop better software and ultimately be able to develop programs which will help benefit people in my community and across our nation.
 I think that technology can be an incredibly powerful tool for good, if it is used in the right ways and harnessed appropriately.
 Software engineering will help me to realize my goal of helping others by developing new technologies and new programs which will be able to do amazing things.
 By expanding my skills as in software engineering, I will be more effective programmer and will be able to make a greater impact on the world around me.